Heineken/BrineProp/readme.md

 ## License
-Licensed by Henning Francke under the [Modelica License 2](https://www.modelica.org/licenses/ModelicaLicense2) or newer Copyright © 2009-2014 Helmholtz Centre Potsdam, GFZ German Research Centre for Geosciences This Modelica package is free software and the use is completely at your own risk;
+Licensed by Henning Francke under the [Modelica License 2](https://www.modelica.org/licenses/ModelicaLicense2) or newer Copyright © 2009-2014 Helmholtz Centre Potsdam, GFZ German Research Centre for Geosciences.
+This Modelica package is free software and the use is completely at your own risk;
 it can be redistributed and/or modified under the terms of the [Modelica License 2](https://www.modelica.org/licenses/ModelicaLicense2) or newer.
 For license conditions (including the disclaimer of warranty) visit [https://www.modelica.org/licenses/](https://www.modelica.org/licenses).